Skip to content

 This function takes a raw image from a polarimetric camera with a 4x4 superpixel

-pattern and splits it into separate channels for each color and polarization angle.
+pattern and splits it into separate channels for each color and polarisation angle.

 Args: